mikaelvesavuori/better-apis-workshop/README.md

 [Test-driven development](https://testdriven.io/test-driven-development/) is a practice that a lot of people swear by.
 I'm a 50/50 person myself—sometimes it makes sense to me, sometimes I just write the tests after I feel I'm out of the weeds when it comes to the first implementation.
 No need to be a fundamentalist; be a pragmatist!
 The important thing is that _there are tests_, not so much how and when they came.

-However, in case you want to be the good-spirited TDD crusader then I've made it easy to do so.
+However, in case you want to be a good-spirited TDD crusader then I've made it easy to do so.

 **🎯 Example**: Just run `npm run test:unit:watch` and Jest will watch your tests and source code.
 You can also modify what Jest "watches" in the interactive dialog.